jaswinderkour1608/terraform_security_grp_rule/README.md

 ### 7. Version 1.6 of Security Group Rule (for_each/variables/value/map(object))

-Version 1.6 of security group rule template is build with `for_each` meta-argument and `map` combined with `object` expressions.
+Version 1.6 of Security Group Rule template is build with `for_each` meta-argument and `map` combined with `object` expressions.
 Attributes for rules are defined in `variables.tf` file and values for them in `tfvars/dev.tf`.
 Meta-argument `for_each` will itirate and grabs given values and Terraform will create two ingress rules SSH and HTTP for web_sg.
 If  you want to change the ports or any other values you can do it on `tfvats/dev.tf`, you can keep the values in the variables.tf or move them to `tfvars/dev.tf`, either way it will work (it's commented out in variables.tf file).
 `variables.tf` sg_ingress_rules part,
 ```
 # Security group rule variables